-- Obtaining each file's reputation. - Analyzing behavior of certain files that are not yet known to the reputation service. - Notifying you about files that are determined to be threats after they have entered your network.
+- Obtaining the reputation of known files. - Analyzing behavior of certain files that are not yet known to the reputation service. - Continuously evaluating emerging threats as new information becomes available, and notifying you about files that are determined to be threats after they have entered your network.

-These features are available only for file downloads.
-Uploaded files are not evaluated.
+This feature is available for file downloads.
+Uploaded files